Image: Daniel Moe, Tattooed Makau, Glass, Hawaiʻi Island

 HOW DOES THE PROCESS WORK?

 Online registration is open from August 1-31.
-If you are new to this, give yourself a little extra time to work through any issues.
+If you are new to this, give yourself an extra day or two to work through any issues.
 We can’t accept any registrations after midnight on August 31, and unregistered walk-ins will not be accepted at intake.

 Step 2: Register your entries online Submit up to six pieces online through our event registration form.
 You will need your: contact information, artwork titles, artwork dimensions, artwork prices, and 1 image of each piece.